molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Important

-Note that expression PCs calculation is only performed over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.
+Note that expression PCs calculation is per dataset over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.

 ## Output

 Each eQTL run is outputted in a seperate folder: e.g. no covariate or PCs (`default`), cov (`cov`), 5 Pcs (`5Pcs`), or cov + 5 Pcs (`cov5Pcs`) all get their own folder in `output` containing the default mbQTL output files.
 In addition, the following extra files are created:
- * a `*.Pcs.png` and `*.Scree.png` figure containing visualisations of the expression matrix PCA.
+ * if `plot_pca` is True, a `*.Pcs.png` and `*.Scree.png` figure containing visualisations of the expression matrix PCA.
 If covariates are corrected a plot after correction is created as well.
  * a `-TopEffectsWithqval.txt` file with 2 columns added:
    * `PvalueNominalThreshold`: nominal p-value thresholds based on the permutation beta distribution (`BetaDistAlpha` and `BetaDistBeta`).
    * `qval`: based on the nominal p-values (`MetaP`) if no permutation are run (`perm: 0`) or the permutation p-values (`BetaAdjustedMetaP`) if permutations are run (`perm: >0`).